riadelimemmedov/TaskTracking-FastAPI-Vue/commands.md

-# Project Readme

-## Useful command which help to you testing and debugging process
+# Useful command which help to you testing and debugging process

 - Run tests with code coverage:
   - `poetry run coverage run -m pytest`